 Through their regular macroeconomic dialogues, the EU and Tunisia exchange views on their respective economic situations and outlooks and on the major structural challenges that they face.

-The EU held its last Macroeconomic Dialogue with Tunisian authorities in Tunis in February 2014.
-The European Commission presented the EU economic outlook based on the winter 2014 economic forecast.
+The EU held its last Macroeconomic Dialogue with Tunisian authorities in Brussels in March 2015.
+The European Commission presented inter alia the EU economic outlook based on the latest economic forecast.
 The Tunisian authorities discussed recent macroeconomic developments in their country and reviewed the state of play of key reforms and progress made under the IMF programme.
 The meeting also provided the opportunity to consider issues related to public finance management, price subsidy reform, tax reforms, bilateral cooperation, as well as progress under the MFA-I operation.